Problem of induction: Hume

 Although induction is not made by reason, Hume observes that we nonetheless perform it and improve from it.
 He proposes a descriptive explanation for the nature of induction in §5 of the Enquiry, titled "Skeptical solution of these doubts".
 It is by custom or habit that one draws the inductive connection described above, and "without the influence of custom we would be entirely ignorant of every matter of fact beyond what is immediately present to the memory and senses".
 The result of custom is belief, which is instinctual and much stronger than imagination alone.

+John Maynard Keynes

+In his Treatise on Probability, John Maynard Keynes notes:

+An inductive argument affirms, not that a certain matter of fact is so, but that relative to certain evidence there is a probability in its favour.
+The validity of the induction, relative to the original evidence, is not upset, therefore, if, as a fact, the truth turns out to be otherwise.

+This approach was endorsed by Bertrand Russell.

 David Stove and Donald Williams

 David Stove's argument for induction, based on the statistical syllogism, was presented in the Rationality of Induction and was developed from an argument put forward by one of Stove's heroes, the late Donald Cary Williams (formerly Professor at Harvard) in his book The Ground of Induction.
 Stove argued that it is a statistical truth that the great majority of the possible subsets of specified size (as long as this size is not too small) are similar to the larger population to which they belong.
 For example, the majority of the subsets which contain 3000 ravens which you can form from the raven population are similar to the population itself (and this applies no matter how large the raven population is, as long as it is not infinite).
 Consequently, Stove argued that if you find yourself with such a subset then the chances are that this subset is one of the ones that are similar to the population, and so you are justified in concluding that it is likely that this subset "matches" the population reasonably closely.
 The situation would be analogous to drawing a ball out of a barrel of balls, 99% of which are red.
 In such a case you have a 99% chance of drawing a red ball.
 Similarly, when getting a sample of ravens the probability is very high that the sample is one of the matching or "representative" ones.
 So as long as you have no reason to think that your sample is an unrepresentative one, you are justified in thinking that probably (although not certainly) that it is.